 Going to a healthcare provider can be confusing and overwhelming.
 Learn about your rights and how to have the best experience possible.
-The following provide you with information about your rights to access healthcare, how to prepare, and what to expect after your appointment.
+The following provides you with information about your rights to access healthcare, how to prepare, and what to expect after your appointment.

 What is a minor?

 Generally, a minor is any person under the age of 18 years old.

 Do minors need a parent or guardian’s consent to be tested and treated for STIs?

 - In Missouri, parental consent for any surgical, medical, or other treatment or procedure related to pregnancy, STIs, and drug/alcohol abuse.

 - In Missouri, parental consent is not needed for:

 - Family Planning and Contraceptives (Birth Control)

 - Emergency Contraception (Plan B)